-The Loving Mum is a full-time-work-at-home mother of two girls.
-She enjoys crafting and creating photo projects with her 3-year-old regularly.
-The blog of The Loving Mum is a channel for her to share her mini adventures with her love ones and shares about the things she is passionate about.
+The Loving Mum is a working mother of two girls.
+She enjoys crafting and creating photo projects with her little ones.
+The blog of The Loving Mum is a channel for her to share her mini adventures with her loved ones and shares about the things she is passionate about.

 Media Kit available upon requests.
 Please get in touch here.